daidokoro/qaz/README.md

 --
 ## Roadmap and status
-qaz is in early development.
+Qaz is in early development.

 *TODO:*

 - Implement Change-Set management
 - More Comprehensive Documentation
-- Implement Lambda invoke for API and lambda based event hooks
 - Qaz can already create Azure Templates, Once I get my head around Azure as a Platform, i'll add support for Deploying to Azure as well.

 --